Hunga Tonga–Hunga Haʻapai: 2014–2015 eruption

-In October 2018, scientists visited the island and discovered that its surface was covered with gravel, sticky mud, and vegetation.
-The island was also populated by a variety of bird life.
-They also found that the island seemed to be eroding more quickly than previously thought, due to rainfall.

 December 2021–January 2022 eruption

 On 20 December 2021 the volcano erupted, causing a large plume that was visible from Nukuʻalofa.
 The Volcanic Ash Advisory Centre Wellington issued an advisory to airlines.
 Explosions could be heard up to 170 km away.
 The initial eruption continued until 2 am on 21 December.
 Activity continued, and on 25 December, satellite imagery showed that the island had increased in size.

 As activity on the volcano decreased, it was declared dormant on 11 January before restarting on 14 January after the volcano sent an ash cloud 20 km.
 The Tongan government subsequently issued a tsunami warning.
 On the next day, the volcano violently erupted again, about seven times more powerfully than the eruption on 20 December 2021.
 The initial volcanic plume rose to 58 km into the mesosphere, the greatest height ever reported for a vapor plume.
 There were numerous reports of loud booms across Tonga and other countries, such as Fiji and as far away as New Zealand and Australia.
 A boom was heard in Alaska, 10,000 km from the source seven hours after eruption.
-The Met Office in the UK has also detected shockwaves from the eruption.
+The Met Office in the UK also detected shockwaves from the eruption.
 The eruption set off a massive atmospheric shock-wave travelling at about 300 m per second.
-The energy released by the eruption is estimated to have been equivalent to 61 Megatons (of TNT), more powerful than the largest nuclear bomb ever detonated.
+The energy released by the eruption has been calculated using various methods and thus have led to a range of values.
+While one study estimated a release equivalent to 61 megatons of TNT, more powerful than the largest nuclear bomb ever detonated, another study proposed at least five blasts, two of relatively small size around 4:00 UTC (<0.1 Mt) and three increasingly larger ones at 4:06 (0.5 Mt), 4:18 (4 Mt), and 4:56 (15 Mt).
 Near the eruption, the explosion damaged property, including shattered windows.
 A tsunami warning was issued just after 5:30 p.m. by the Tonga Meteorological Services and the tsunami flooded coastal areas in Tonga.

-Two people were killed in Peru and two fishermen were injured in San Gregorio, California.
-Four deaths were confirmed in Tonga, including a British woman whose body was found after she went missing when the tsunami struck.